Rawne/inversify-express-doc/README.md

 import { DocController } from 'inversify-express-doc';
 export const kernel = new Container();

-// --- NO LONGER NEED TO ADD THIS WITH NEW VERSION OF EXPRESS-UTILS:

 You can go to /doc to view the automatically generated api documentation, you might want to redirect there from your base path.
 The standard documentation output looks like this: